NATIONAL MINE ACTION CENTRE (NMAC)

 Two National Operators: Delvon Assistance for Social Harmony (DASH) since 2010 and Skavita Humanitarian Assistance and Relief Project (SHARP) since 2016

-Sri Lanka Army (SLA) Humanitarian Demining Unit (HDU)
+Sri Lanka Army Humanitarian Demining Unit (SLA HDU)

 Since the launch of Sri Lanka’s mine action program in 2002, several operators have actively supported clearance efforts but have since phased out.
 These include the Danish Demining Group (DDG), Swiss Foundation for Mine Action (FSD), Norwegian People’s Aid (NPA), HORIZON, Japan Center for Conflict Prevention (JCCP), Milinda Moragoda Institute for People’s Empowerment (MMIPE), RONCO and SARVATRA.